Ye's Yeezy Pays Nearly $1M to Settle Slow-Shipping Lawsuit

 The suit brought last month by the district attorneys of Los Angeles, Sonoma, Napa and Alameda counties alleged that Yeezy had engaged in false advertising about its shipping and had violated state law by failing to send online orders within 30 days.

-Last month, a judge approved a request from the artist formerly known as Kanye West legally changed his name to Ye.
+Last month, a judge approved a request from the artist formerly known as Kanye West to legally change his name to Ye.

 He designs and sells sneakers under the Yeezy brand in collaboration with Adidas.
 The company also makes and sells clothes.
 Adidas was not named as a defendant in the lawsuit.